mattlucht/pension_guidance/content/guaranteed_income.md

 - whether you want the annuity to pay out to someone after you die
 - your health and lifestyle

-You [pay tax on income from an annuity](/tax), just like you do on your salary.
+You pay tax on income from an annuity, just like you do on your salary.
 You may also pay administration charges.

-If the insurer you bought your annuity with goes bust the [Financial Services Compensation Scheme](http://www.fscs.org.uk/what-we-cover/) will cover you in full.
+If the insurer you bought your annuity with goes bust the Financial Services Compensation Scheme will cover you in full.

-## Your next steps
+## Next steps

 If you’re interested in buying an annuity you can: